haghehog-hee/Handle-counter/README.md

   main.py is an app, which takes a direct video stream from camera and, on button click, performs object detection, visualising results and writing number of found objects in text format.
 It uses model efficientdetd0, which i trained on local GPU
-Due to the fact, that all images in dataset are frames from one camera, it will perform poorly in any other instance
+Due to the fact, that all images in dataset are frames from one camera, it will perform poorly in any other instance EfficientdetD0 can only process images of resolution 512x512 and camera provides much higher resolution.
+So in order to not lose that information, app splits input image into 3 parts (that is because there are most commonly 3 frames on the line) and processes them separately, this technique greatly increases performance
+  By technical reasons, camera located slightly above frame and not perpendiculary to it, so I implemented Affine transformations in order to make shot more orthogonal, that also improved accuracy of detection
 ________________________________________________________________________________________________________________________
   autoannotations.py is a tool, that i used to reduce labor intencity of data annotation process, and also to monitor model performance
 Currently there are 60 types of pieces added to train set, and labeling them all manually would be very time consuming.